accso/docker-clair/README.md

 # docker-clair

-A simple container that creating the Clair configuration file `/etc/clair/config.yaml` from enviroment settings and waits for the PostgreSQL server to be up before Clair is started.
+A simple container creating the Clair configuration file `/etc/clair/config.yaml` from enviroment settings on the fly and waiting for the PostgreSQL server to be up before Clair is started.

 Both aspects (implemented using [dockerize](https://github.com/jwilder/dockerize)) come in handy when the container is used in a CI context (e.g. GitLab-CI) where